jaykhan-dev/jkvp/docs/blog/art/subotai.md

 ### 12. Princes of the Blood
 An arrow messenger arrives and delivers the news of Ogedei's death.
 Subotai and the Princes of the Blood begin their long march back to Mongolia.

+## Lines

+> Every genius knows that they are a genius, before the world does.

+> Connect the dots.
+Opportunities exist in what is hidden from plain sight.